 At this stage, you will see that the 2 indicators <PASS> & <FAIL> blinking alternating.

 Your task at this stage is short a pair of ports at any one time.
 All the 64 ports (from A1…A8 to H8) has to be shorted.
 Every time a pair of pins is shorted, you will hear a short beep and a blink from the <Sound> indicator.

 Tips: You can use the 4pos connector plug to help you short and test the ports.
 Connect the first and last pins of this 4pos connector with a short piece of wire.
 You can use this plug to short through all the ports.

 You can press the [Start TEST] button to display a list which shows you which ports has already been tested, and which has not.

 Continue to finish up shorting all the ports.
 When all the ports are tested and are in working condition, the cable tester will do a 3 sets of beep and LED indicators flashing.
 This indicates that all the ports are working properly, and that the whole self-diagnostic checks are completed successfully.

 The cable tester will then proceed to reset back to the normal cable testing mode.

 Exiting this Self Diagnostic Mode

-You exit from this diagnostic mode by pressing on the [Learn] button after the 1st stage of the buttons/indicators test.
+At any time, you can exit from this diagnostic mode by pressing the [Learn] button.
+This can only be done after the 1st stage diagnostic test of the buttons/indicators.